Ganganaidu/week_one_compose_dev_challenge/README.md

 ![Workflow result](https://github.com/Ganganaidu/week_one_compose_dev_challenge/workflows/Check/badge.svg)

+## :scroll: Description
-## :scroll: Implemented application with all jetpack compose,displaying list view with LazyColumn and details view with Column.
+   Implemented application with all jetpack compose, displaying list view with LazyColumn and details view with Column.

+## :bulb: Motivation and Context
-## :bulb: It took me little time to understand the basic concepts,but it was very easy to implement views like recycle view and other complex hierarchical views  and Context.
+   It took me little time to understand the basic concepts, but it was very easy to implement views like recycle view and other complex hierarchical views -->
    Enjoyed applying different formats to image, text and LazyColumn views.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->